Undescended testicle occurs when one or both testicles fail to move into the scrotum before birth.

 Having surgery early may prevent damage to the testicles and avoid infertility.
 An undescended testicle that is found later in life may need to be removed.
 This is because the testicle is not likely to function well and could pose a risk for cancer.

 Most of the time, the problem goes away without treatment.
 Medicine or surgery to correct the condition is successful in most cases.
-Once the condition is corrected, you should have routine testicle exams by your doctor.
+Once the condition is corrected, you should have routine testicle exams by your provider.

 In about 50% of males with undescended testicles, the testicles cannot be found at the time of surgery.
 This is called a vanished or absent testis.
 As stated earlier, it may be due to something while the baby was still developing during pregnancy.